okaybenji/text-engine/readme.md

 ### How do I use it?
 To create your own adventure, you can use one of the files in the `game-disks` folder as a template.

-Include your "game disk" (JSON data) in `index.html` and load it with `loadDisk(myGameData)`.
+Include your "game disk" (JSON data) in [index.html](https://github.com/okaybenji/text-engine/blob/master/index.html) and load it with `loadDisk(myGameData)`.

 The end product will be your very own text adventure game, similar to [this one](http://okaybenji.github.io/text-engine).
 It's a good idea to give that game a try to get introduced to the engine.

 ![Demo Screenshot](screenshot.gif "Demo Screenshot")

 `text-engine` uses a disk metaphor for the data which represents your game, like the floppy disks of yore.

-Including `index.js` from this repository in your `index.html` `<script>`s adds a several functions to the global namespace.
+Including [index.js](https://github.com/okaybenji/text-engine/blob/master/index.js) from this repository in your [index.html](https://github.com/okaybenji/text-engine/blob/master/index.html) `<script>` adds a several functions to the global namespace.
 One of these is called `loadDisk`. `loadDisk` accepts a single argument, which is your disk -- a standard JavaScript object (JSON).

 ## Disks
 A disk is a JavaScript object which describes your game.
 At minimum, it must have these two top-level properties: